cirosantilli/cirosantilli.github.io/skills.md

 | 1 - 2 | Have worked with it previously but either not much, or rusty.       |
 {: #grading-table}

+I copied this grading scale mechanism from a failed Google interview ;-)

+One problem with it is that I am always very hesitant to put a 5 on anything, who can not look at the documentation?

+It is also hard to scope things right.
+Who can claim to be a C++ or Linux kernel expert, even if you wrote a book about it, since those are such humongous topics?

+As a result, I haven't updated this in a while, and things may be out of date.

-If your project does something that [interests me](/interests), I will learn whatever it takes to contribute.
+If your project does something that [interests me](/interests), I can what it takes to contribute.
 Tell me what I must know, how long I have to learn it, and I'll call you back when I've mastered it.

 ## Programming languages